nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Task Name contains `Buy eggs`.
   * Deadline is on `17/02/2023`

-  Example of tasks that match:
+  :heavy_check_mark: Example of tasks that match:
   * `n/Buy eggs d/17/02/2023`
   * `n/Buy flour d/17/02/2023`

-  Example of tasks that do not match:
+  :x: Example of tasks that do not match:
   * `n/Make eggcream d/17/02/2023`
   * `n/Buy flour d/30/03/2024`